DenaShirzad/NLP-Pipeline-for-Child-Labour-Risk-Detection-in-Governance-Disclosures/README.md

 ## Datasets

 Datasets are private and owned by HACE.
-Therefore acess to these must be requested
+Therefore acess to these must be requested.

 ## Requirements